aquist0295/BuySellProcessor/README.md

   $ docker build --platform linux/amd64 -t processor:latest .
   $ docker run -it processor
   ```

-  NB: Automation will sign the user into the extrade application, but will not copy the code to authenticate the user.
-Implementation for the complete automation will added shortly.

 * Sample output
  ```
  /Users/anthonyquist/Documents/python-vms/testing_final_env/lib/python3.9/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
 See: https://github.com/urllib3/urllib3/issues/3020warnings.warn(